NEURoboticsClub/neu-underwater-robotics/so_you_want_to_git.md

 ### Creating a New Branch
 Branches should be named according to the github issue they’re associated with. for example, a branch for the issue “implement claw” would be called implement-claw.

-Remember to link your branch to the relevant github issue.
+Remember to create your branch from the relevant github issue.
+To do this open the issue that is being tackled.
+Navigate to the menu on the right and under the section titled "Development" select "Create a branch".
+Then be sure to use the name of the issue to title your branch, removing the auto-generated number prefix.

+If you are creating a branch unrelated to an issue (unlikely), use a desciptive but succint title with words separated by hyphens.

 ### Making Commits